 Codling Moth Trap

-Codling Moth Traps can be used earlier in the year (from May onwards) to catch and monitor male codling moths.
-This helps warn of caterpillar attack later in the year and reduces the amount of fertilised females, leading to fewer caterpillars...More information
+Codling Moth Traps can be used earlier in the year (from May onwards) to catch and monitor male codling moths to helps warn of caterpillar attack later in the year, reducing the amount of fertilised females, leading to fewer caterpillars...More information

 Codling Moth Traps can be used earlier in the year (from May onwards) to catch and monitor male codling moths.
 This helps warn of caterpillar attack later in the year and reduces the amount of fertilised females, leading to fewer caterpillars.
 If adult moths are caught in the Codling Moth Trap then follow up with our Nemasys Codling Moth Killer nematodes to seize control in early autumn.